Kings Perth Office Tower

 When can a bail application be reheard?

 You may bring an application to have bail reheard in same court which refused bail if you are able to satisfy the court that: (a) new facts have been discovered, new circumstances have arisen or the circumstances have changed since bail was refused; or (b) you failed to adequately present the case for bail when it was last presented; or (c) where you are subject to home detention bail, you have complied with home detention bail for a period of 1 month or more.

-An accused who has bail formally refused by the Magistrates Court has the right to appeal the decision to refuse bail to the Supreme Court.
-On appeal, the Supreme Court is able to take into account additional information which was not before the court that originally refused bail.
+An accused who has bail formally refused by the Magistrates Court or District Court has the right to apply to have decision to refuse bail reviewed by a Justice the Supreme Court.
+The Supreme Court will hear the application afresh and is able to consider additional information which was not before the court that originally refused bail.